The Latest News

 and the Philippines.
 More people in China are taking English classes

 We have websites for most of our language services.

-Over the last 12 months, there have been over 5.4 million hits on
+Over the last 12 months, over 5.4 million hits have occurred on

-our 5

-websites.
+our five websites.
 Recently on the Chinese search engine, baidu.com,